FLUID CONTROL

 Actual vessel with an energy-saving hull form that reduces CO2 emissions by more than 16% compared to conventional vessels

-In recent years, demands for lower hull vibration and noise of ships has been increasing.
-The main cause of the hull vibration is engine and propeller cavitation.
-A high accuracy estimation method of the pressure fluctuation caused by cavitation is required.
-It is important for the estimation method to accurately calculate the second-order time variation of the cavity volume of the unsteady cavitation on the propeller blade.
-However, current theoretical prediction methods are not accurate enough, and verification of theoretical prediction methods using the results of cavity shape measurements is essential to further improve accuracy.
+In recent years, demands for lower hull vibration and noise of ships have been increasing.
+The primary causes of the hull vibration are engine and propeller cavitation.
+A high-accuracy estimation method of the pressure fluctuation caused by cavitation is required.
+It is crucial for the estimation method to accurately calculate the second-order time variation of the cavity volume of the unsteady cavitation on the propeller blade.
+However, current theoretical prediction methods are not accurate enough, and verification of theoretical prediction methods using the results of cavity shape measurements is essential to improve accuracy further.
 Our group has developed a 3D shape measurement system using a combination line CCD camera method.
 This system enables fast and accurate shape measurement underwater.
-Our group have been developing a measurement method for the cavity shapes on a propeller blade using the developed 3D shape measurement system.
+Our group has been developing a measurement method for the cavity shapes on a propeller blade using the developed 3D shape measurement system.
 This system can measure the cavity shapes that have been difficult to measure with high accuracy and resolution.
 In addition, the high-precision cavity shape measurement data obtained by our measurement system can contribute to the validation of the theoretical estimation method of the pressure fluctuation induced by cavitation.

 Combination line CCD camera method